 The Credit Union manages its capital level for both current and future activities through the Board Risk Committee.
 The reports of the Committee are approved by the Board in its capacity as the primary governing body.
-The capital required for any change in the Credit Union's forecasts for asset growth, or unforeseen circumstances, are assessed by the Board, and factored into the annual budget.
+The capital required for any change in the Credit Union's forecasts for asset growth or unforeseen circumstances is assessed by the Board, and factored into the annual budget.
+Additionally the Board prepares a capital budget to underpin TMCU's strategic and business plans.